danialgoodwin/ultimate-lang/README.md

 ## Open Questions
 - What would a language look like with no syntactic sugar?
 How simple could we make that language?
+- What if no `for` loops?
+Can we turn all of these usages into something else?

 ### Trade-offs
 - Readability for new users vs conciseness for familiar users